 – Install peel & stick shiplap wallpaper (like this one)

-– Use MDF instead of plywood
+- Get creative with the type of wood and use MDF instead of plywood

 – You can even route out groves in a sheet of MDF or plywood like this

-Wood treatments are always a little risky to install in a bathroom or area exposed to a lot of moisture or humidity.
-I would not recommend putting shiplap in a place where it will be frequently exposed to water or come in direct contact with water (like behind a sink where water will splash up or above a shower/bath or shower surround in a bathroom that is used regularly).
+I would not recommend putting the shiplap in a place where it will be frequently exposed to water or come in direct contact with water (like behind a sink where water will splash up or above a shower/bath or shower surround in a bathroom that is used regularly).
 However, there are several steps you can take to protect your shiplap in the bathroom.

 Even though I usually do shiplap as an accent wall, you could totally shiplap an entire room.
 I love this mudroom that has shiplap installed on all walls.

-Yes, shiplap can be installed horizontal, vertically, or even diagonally!
-Horizontal shiplap has more of a traditional feel and brings your eye around the room.
-Vertical shiplap has a more modern look and will make the room feel taller.
+Yes, shiplap can be installed horizontally, vertically, or even diagonally!
+Horizontal boards have more of a traditional feel and bring your eye around the room.

-The width of your shiplap is totally up to you!
+The width of your shiplap panels is totally up to you!
 I’d say a standard size is 6″ – 7″.

 Again the spacing between your shiplap planks is your personal preference, but a popular opinion is between 1/8″ & 1/16″ – which is the same size as a nickel, so it is also called a nickel gap.
 Nickels work as great spaces between the shiplap pieces, so that’s what we always use.

-Gluing your shiplap is not absolutely necessary.
-If you are installing shiplap horizontally, you want to find the studs in your walls and add your nails there.
 However, if you are installing the shiplap vertically, it can be trickier because not every slat would line up with a stud.
-For this reason, we recommend using a high-quality construction adhesive for vertical shiplap in addition to nails (or staples, like we used on this vertical shiplap wall).
+For this reason, we recommend using a high-quality construction adhesive for vertical shiplap in addition to nails (or staples, as we used on this vertical shiplap wall).

 Nails are the preferred method for attaching to shiplap to the wall, rather than screws.
 With screws, you’ll have a large hole to fill, it takes longer and it is more likely to split the wood.

 I would recommend doing your first coat of paint before installing your shiplap.
 This will save time.
-Keep in mind that after you attach the shiplap to the wall and fill nail holes, you will definitely need to paint the 2nd coat.
+Keep in mind that after you attach the shiplap to the wall and fill the nail holes, you will definitely need to paint the 2nd coat.

 Even though it is small, you will be able to see the wall behind the shiplap in between the small gaps.
 Instead of painting in between the shiplap boards (which is very tedious and must be done with a small artist paintbrush), paint the wall before you install the shiplap with the color that you will be painting on the shiplap.

 This is up to you!
 For a more rustic look, you can leave the nail holes exposed.
-We left the nail holes exposed on this plywood shiplap wall.
-For a more modern and finished look, you can fill the nail holes with spackle, sand smooth, and paint.
-Learn how to fill nail holes here.
+We left the visible nail holes from our finish nailer exposed on this plywood shiplap wall in our living room.

 Yes, you should caulk the corners of shiplap walls and where the shiplap meets the ceiling & baseboards or floors.
 This will cover any gaps and give you a nice, finished, and professional look.
-We always use this high quality paintable caulk.
-Check out these tips and tricks for caulking to learn the basics.

 Pros of DIY shiplap

-- It’s a simple and relatively cheap way to add texture to a room
+- It’s a simple and relatively cheap way to add texture to a room.

 - Shiplap works with a variety of home decor styles – it’s not just for the farmhouse anymore!
 Check out this modern take on shiplap, which turns out so good!